Drug Addiction Treatment

 Treatment needs to also address the medical challenges a client will face as they attempt to curtail long-term abuse of drugs and/or other chemical substances.
 Safety is the first priority.
 Depending on the length of time the person has been abusing drugs, the incidence of other addictive disorders, and the state of their physical health, an addicted person may require medically managed detox.

-The Mountainside medical staff and addiction psychiatrist have extensive experience in helping those struggling through drug withdrawal symptoms with comfort and dignity.
+Mountainside’s medical staff and addiction psychiatrist have extensive experience in helping those struggling through drug withdrawal symptoms with comfort and dignity.
 One of the unique features that make Mountainside a prominent residential treatment center is our 24-hour nursing care.
 A client facing withdrawal, as well as their loved ones, can be assured that their safety will be constantly monitored and that staff will be attentive to the need to address pain and/or complications from other health conditions.

 An instrumental part of the detoxification process at Mountainside is the continuous emotional support that our staff provides.
 We recognize the important step taken by committing oneself to treatment and recovery.